Posted By

 However, if you reimburse more than the AFR/AER, but are unable to document a higher fuel cost per mile, you’ll need to treat any excess as taxable profit and earnings, for which Class 1 National Insurance will be payable.

-If the cost of business travel is higher than the guideline rates or if your company cars offer better fuel efficiency, you can determine your own rates to accordingly.
+If the cost of business travel is higher than the guideline rates or if your company cars offer better fuel efficiency, you can determine your own rates accordingly.

 Employees to repay the cost of fuel used for private travel